UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson03/activity.rst.txt

 get an error revisit the lesson content for instructions on how to install sqlite.

-Clone the lesson 3 code repo at
+Consult the lesson 3 activity directory in your course repo.

-..
-TODO: Missing link for lesson 3 code repo

-although you should already have that from earlier in this lesson.

 Make sure everything runs before proceeding to the next step.